 We will accomplish our mission and vision by setting and achieving high standards of excellence in professional behavior, academic and clinical education, customer service, and collaborative success, while living by the Loma Linda University values of excellence, integrity, compassion, self-control, humility, freedom, and justice.

-Track 1: ARRT registered applicants – This is a 21-month long (7 quarter) program aimed at radiographers interested in further training in a radiological science.
-The program starts in the fall quarter, and students must have all pre-requisite courses in addition to ARRT registry.
+Track 1: ARRT registered applicants – Track 1: ARRT registered applicants – This is a 21-month long (7-quarter) program aimed at radiographers interested in further training in a radiological science.
+The program starts in the fall quarter, and students must have all transferrable prerequisite and general education courses in addition to ARRT registry.

-The program involves both classroom and clinical work and requires a 40 hour a week time commitment usually from 8:00 am to 5:00pm, Monday – Friday.
-There are exceptions to these times and students are informed in advance of any required changes.
-The required courses consist of a mixture of face to face coursework (60%) and online classes (40%), and the clinical work is conducted in various radiation oncology departments in the area.
+The program involves both classroom and clinical work and requires a 40-hour/week commitment usually from 8:00 am to 5:00 pm, Monday – Friday.
+There are exceptions to these times, and students are informed in advance of any required changes.
+The required courses consist of a mixture of face-to-face coursework (60%) and online classes (40%), and the clinical work is conducted in various radiation oncology departments in the area.
 Students are required to rotate through different clinical sites every two months in order to gain a variety of experiences with different treatment machines and techniques.

 During the BS in Radiation Therapy program, students take formal classes along with instruction in a clinical setting.
-This includes participation, under close supervision, in the actual procedures within the Radiation Therapy Department.
-The program is full-time (40 hours per week) arranged around lectures and coordinated with participating clinical affiliates.
+This includes participation, under direct supervision, in the actual procedures within the Radiation Therapy department.
+The program is full time (40 hours per week) and arranged around lectures and coordinated with participating clinical affiliates.

-In addition all candidates must have completed the following subjects at an accredited college or university prior to entering the program:
+All applicants must have completed the following prerequisite courses at an accredited college or university prior to entering the program: